Find out about my research and writing on SEND and teaching assistants

 - Majority of pupils with EHCPs left without health or social care support in lockdown, says report – Schools Week, 3 February 2021

-The studies looked at the day-to-day experiences of teaching and support for pupils with high-level SEN, either side of the 2014 SEN reforms.
+The studies looked at the day-to-day experiences of teaching and support for pupils with high-level SEND, either side of the 2014 SEND reforms.
 The findings raise important points for schools and policymakers about the purpose and processes of inclusion.

 And second, over time, the learning and inclusion of these pupils has become highly dependent on the employment and deployment of teaching assistants; an arrangement known to have troubling, though unintended, consequences on learning and participation (see DISS project, below).